back

 Cash Advances

 If you already have a credit card account, you may use it to make purchases or even take out a cash advance.
-Keep in mind that cash advances on a credit card are considered high-interest debt, so make sure you can pay off your balance right away.
+Keep in mind that using credit cards for cash advance loans results in high-interest debt, so make sure you can pay off your balance right away.
 If you need more money than you can afford to pay back within a month or so, you are probably better off going with another bad credit funding option.

 For extreme circumstances, you may also be able to get a cash advance from your employer.
-With this option, you would ask your employer to front you money for upcoming shifts if you are paid by the hour or the upcoming pay period if you are on salary.
-While this is an option to consider, you should only ask for a cash advance from your employer if you are in a dire situation and there are no other options.
-It is also important to remember you will have to work off what you borrowed, so make sure this works with your budget before requesting a cash advance from an employer.
+Ask your employer to front you money for upcoming shifts if you are paid by the hour or the upcoming pay period if you are on salary.
+However, you should only ask for a cash advance from your employer if you are in a dire situation and there are no other options.

 Bank, Credit Union, or Private Lender

 Depending on your financial situation, you may be able to find a debt consolidation personal loan with a bank, credit union, or private lender.
 Those with high credit scores may have luck finding loans with traditional banks.
-But, it may be difficult to find a low-interest personal loan for bad credit when working with a traditional retail bank.
+But, it may be difficult to find bad credit loans when working with a traditional bank.

 Borrowers living within a certain area or meeting specific eligibility criteria may consider loans with their local credit union.
 Credit unions typically cater to a niche group of people, so look into the qualification requirements before applying.